 Keeping Your Polish Chicken Healthy

 Special attention should be given to your Polish Chicken’s head feathers, especially in the wintertime.
-Lice and mites can seek shelter in their thick plumage, so be sure to routinely check these feathers.
+Lice and mites can seek shelter in their thick plumage, so be sure to check these feathers routinely.
 Be sure to trim the head feathers as needed.
 If their crest becomes wet, immediately dry it.

 The Polish Chicken breed also has a prominent head ridge that doesn’t immediately knit together.
 If an adult chicken pecks the head of a Polish chick, it may suddenly die.

 Polish Chickens are exceptional egg layers and can lay up to 200 eggs per year.
 While chickens can produce fertilized eggs all year, they are more prolific in the spring.
 Keep the rooster in the same enclosure as your hens.
 After they mate, check to see if any eggs are fertilized.
 They will typically have a small white patch that looks like a bulls-eye.